Product Description

 Q: What are the material specifications of the 00591-52053-81 polyurethane wheel?

-A: The 00591-52053-81 is a Toyota polyurethane standard wheel with material properties including hardness range of 20A to 75D Shore, tensile strength of 3 to 53 MPa, elongation of 22 to 76 percent, tear strength of 10 to 195 kN/m, and resilience of 20 to 50 percent.
+A: The 00591-52053-81 is a factory-spec polyurethane standard wheel with material properties including hardness range of 20A to 75D Shore, tensile strength of 3 to 53 MPa, elongation of 22 to 76 percent, tear strength of 10 to 195 kN/m, and resilience of 20 to 50 percent.
 These specifications reflect the elastomer properties typical of Toyota polyurethane wheels in electric lift truck applications.

 Q: Which Toyota lift truck models use the 00591-52053-81 wheel?